Domestic Sewing Machines

 Domestic manuals from the late 1870s mention a "Hand Machine, for invalids and travellers.

 On the "Domestic" system, with modifications".
-I do not know how similar these were to the Domestic A and B
+Presumably these were early versions of the Domestic A and B

-models because I have not found any ads for them
+models.
+I have not found any ads for them.

-The Domestic A and Domestic B hand cranks were manufactured from the 1880's to the 1910s.
+The Domestic A and Domestic B hand cranks were manufactured from the late 1870's to the 1910s.
 They were smaller than

 the treadle heads.